Built-in filters - Update metadata values (MetadataNormaliser)

 Each rule follows a REGEX=REPLACEMENT format where:

 • REGEX: A regular expression that is compared to the content attribute value of the metadata field.
 May include capture groups.
+The rule must fully match the field content.

 • REPLACEMENT: The replacement regular expression for the content attribute value.
 The replacement expression can include substitutions based on capture groups. e.g. (.*)@domain.com=$1 may be used to capture a username.

 • Regex used in transformation rules is case-sensitive by default.
-To make an expression case insensitive, prefix it with (?i).
+To make an expression case-insensitive, prefix it with (?i).

 • Transformation rules are executed in the defined order.